Padahastasana: Hand Under Foot Pose

-An incredible release for the back body, padahastasana (pod-A-hahs-TAHS-anna), or hand under foot pose, lengthens and stretches the hamstrings and spine while compressing the hands and wrists.
+Padahastasana (PAHD-ah-hahs-TAHS-ah-nah) stretches the hamstrings and spine while compressing the hands and wrists.
 As a forward fold, padahastasana also relaxes the neck and shoulders to calm the mind and nervous system.
-The position of the hands under the feet can feel great on tired wrists.

 Philosophy + Origin

 By bringing opposites together — upper and lower body, hands and feet, padahastasana is said to unite higher states of awareness and lower states of consciousness, bringing balance to body and mind.
 Likewise, practicing padahastasana unites the external nature and internal spirit.

 - Bend your knees in order to place your hands under your feet, then straighten your legs.

-- If legs are straight, do not lock the knees.
+- If legs are straight, avoid locking the knees.